Category Archives: Disease – Needled Woody Ornamental

 Needles of different lengths (left) and production of excessive resin on branch tips (right) are typical symptoms of Diplodia shoot blight and canker.

-How do I avoid problems with Diplodia shoot blight and canker in the future?
 Avoid planting Austrian pines; plant other types of evergreens instead.
 Minimize any stresses on established Austrian pines.
 Water trees adequately, particularly during dry periods.
 Established trees should receive approximately one inch of water per week from the time that the ground thaws in the spring, through the summer and into the fall up until the ground freezes or there is a significant snowfall.
 New transplants (i.e., conifers planted within three years) require approximately two inches of water per week.
 During periods with insufficient rain, apply water at the drip lines of trees (i.e., the edges of where the branches extend) using a drip or soaker hose.

 When planting trees, be sure to allow ample space for roots to grow, avoid compacting the soil around trees, and make sure there is adequate soil drainage.
 Mulch trees to at least their drip lines with a high-quality mulch (e.g., shredded oak bark mulch, red cedar mulch).
 Use one to two inches on heavier (e.g., clay) soils.
 Use three to four inches on lighter (e.g., sandy) soils.
 Keep mulch approximately four inches from tree trunks.
 DO NOT fertilize new transplants, and fertilize established conifers only when a soil fertility test indicates that fertilization is needed.
 DO NOT overfertilize, particularly with nitrogen.